William-A-Wang/PRISM/README.md

 ---

 ## Citing PRISM
-If you use PRISM, please cite:
+If you use PRISM in an academic setting, please cite:

+    @misc{WangPRISM25,
+    author      = { Ao Wang and
+                    Yixin Chen and
+                    Aaron Hong and
+                    Adam Rivers and
+                    Alan Kuhnle and
+                    Christina Boucher},
-> Wang A. *et al.* Primer Design through Submodular Function Estimation. (*Being submitted,coming soon...*)
+    title       = {Primer Design through Submodular Function Estimation}, note        = {In submission}
+    year        = {2025},
+    }